-There are irregular areas of hyperthermia over the levators, supraspinatae, infraspinatae, rhomboids and trapezius, R>L, and thoracic spine which is less than prior and consistent with myofascial dysfunction.
+There are irregular areas of hyperthermia over the levators, supraspinatae, infraspinatae, rhomboids and trapezius, R>L, and thoracic spine which are consistent with myofascial dysfunction.

-Inflammation is identified in the upper abdomen and over the right upper quadrant in the region of the liver which is less than prior study.
+Inflammation is identified in the upper abdomen and over the right upper quadrant in the region of the liver.